not-os

 Normally

-should be used.
-Currently the generated image only supports requesting an IP address usingdhcpcd
+cloud-initshould be used.
+Currently the generated image only supports requesting an IP address usingdhcpcd.The console logs show some possible problem related to

-.
-I think I should runhaveged
+rngd.
+I think I should runhaveged.When running

-during the boot process on Digital Ocean, one can see
+blkidduring the boot process on Digital Ocean, one can see

 /dev/vdb: LABEL="config-2" TYPE="iso9660"